Wooshmi/KPNs/README.md

 If you want to delete the files created by `make`, you can use:
 `make clean`
 If you want to write your own example `my_example.ml`, inspire yourself from our demo sources (`automata.ml`, `example.ml`, `graph.ml`), and compile it using:
-`ocamlbuild my_example.byte -libs unix,str -tags thread`
+`ocamlbuild my_example.byte -libs unix -tags thread`
 You can also compile it to native.
-However, native files won't work when using the network implementation because of Marshalling.
+However, native files won't work when using the network implementation because of Marshaling.
 # *KPNs*
 ## KPN implementation using Unix Pipes
 Unix Pipes are used as channels in this implementation.